 We will acquire our Contribution Properties through the contribution to us by Holmwood of all of the membership interests in the seven single-member limited liability companies that own our Contribution Properties.
-In exchange, our operating partnership will: (i) issue a number of OP Units to Holmwood equal to the agreed value of Holmwood's equity in the Contribution Properties as of the closing of the contribution.
+In exchange, our operating partnership will: (i) issue a number of OP Units to Holmwood equal to the agreed value of Holmwood's equity in the Contribution Properties as of the closing of the contribution, divided by \$10.00; and (ii) assume all of the indebtedness secured by the Contribution Properties and assume Holmwood's corporate credit line.
+Pursuant to the loan documents, the lenders must consent to the closing of the contribution.
 We have sought the consent of each lender and will not close the contribution until we are in the receipt of such consents and the initial closing of this offering has occurred.
-Assuming a closing of the contribution on October 31, 2016, the agreed value of Holmwood's equity in the Contribution Properties would be \$ 9,935,000, resulting in 993,500 OP Units being issued to Holmwood and the assumption of an aggregate of \$ 23,506,351 in indebtedness at the properties or interests therein.
-The total purchase price for our Contribution Properties and the number of OP Units received by Holmwood's equity in the Contribution Properties and the number of OP Units received by Holmwood and the assumption of an aggregate of \$ 23,506,351 in indebtedness at the properties or interests therein.
-The total purchase price for our Contribution Properties and Holmwood.
-By agreement, the value of the Silt Property was agreed to be Holmwood's purchase price, and the values of the remaining Contribution Properties were determined by using prevailing market capitalization rates, as determined by our Manager, and the 2016 pro forma net operating income of each remaining Holmwood registration and qualification rights covering the resale of the shares of common stock into which its OP Units will be convertible, subject to conditions set forth in our operating partner's limited partnership agreement.
-In addition, as of the closing of the contribution we will enter into a tax protection agreement with Holmwood under which we will agree to (i) indemnify Holmwood for any taxes incurred as a result of a taxable sale of the Contrib
+Assuming a closing of the contribution on November 30, 2016, the agreed value of Holmwood's equity in the Contribution Properties would be \$ 10,026,460, resulting in 1,002,646 OP Units being issued to Holmwood and the assumption of an aggregate of \$ 23,414,891 in indebtedness at the contribution closing.
+The value of Holmwood's equity in the Contribution Properties and the number of OP Units received by Holmwood each will increase in accordance with the amortization of the debt secured by such properties or interests therein.
+The total purchase price for our Contribution Properties was determined by our Manager and Holmwood.
+By agreement, the value of the Silt Property was agreed to be Holmwood's purchase price, and the values of the remaining Contribution Properties were determined by using prevailing market capitalization rates, as determined by our Manager, and the 2016 pro forma net operating income of each remaining Contribution Property.
+Our Contribution Agreement requires us to enter into an agreement as of the closing of the contribution granting Holmwood registration and qualification rights covering the resale of the shares of common stock into which its OP Units will be convertible, subject to conditions set forth in our operating partner's limited partnership agreement.
+In addition, as of the closing of the contribution we will enter into a tax protection agreement with Holmwood under which we will agree to (i) indemnify Holmwood for any taxes incurred as a result of a taxable sale of the Contribution Properties for a period of ten years after the closing; and (ii) indemnify Holmwood if a reduction in our nonrecourse liabilities secured by the Contribution Properties results in an incurrence of taxes, provided that we may offer Holmwood the opportunity to guaranty a portion of our operating partnership's other nonrecourse indebtedness in order to avoid the incurrence of tax on Holmwood.
+For more information on the Contribution Properties, see "- Contribution Properties."